Applied AI Engineer

 // Operating context

 Applied AI Engineer and Technical Product Owner with experience designing and shipping GenAI systems in production.
+Worked at Taleroo (Germany).
+Details are generalized where needed due to NDA.

 My work sits at the intersection of LLM capabilities and deterministic logic: knowing when to use each, and how to make them behave predictably under real constraints.